Q: Chemical Exposure at Work – Can I Claim Workers Comp?

 The United States is proud of its tradition of granting important legal rights to people who are not yet citizens.
 This is especially important in the area of employment, because non-citizens often work in some of the riskiest jobs in the nation.
 It’s important that their bosses understand that all workers regardless of citizenship need the same protections against workplace injuries.

 Schmidt Kramer provides legal representation for injured workers in central Pennsylvania and across the state who have been hurt on the job.
-Our determined Harrisburg workers’ comp attorneys are tireless in their determination to get fair benefits for their clients.
-If you want a confidential and FREE case review with a lawyer in our offices, call 717-888-8888 or 888-476-0807 toll-free to make an appointment.
+Our determined Harrisburg personal injury attorneys are tireless in their determination to get fair benefits for their clients.
+If you want a confidential and FREE case review with a lawyer in our offices, call (717) 888-8888 toll-free to make an appointment.
 We would also be pleased to send you a free copy of our client report, Who Pays the Bills When You Are Injured at Work?